-Enjoy our list of Verona restaurants for the best local of food and wine – Buon appetito!
+Enjoy my list of Verona restaurants for the best local of food and wine – Buon appetito!

 Traditional food in Verona